-"Well I think the thing for me, it’s just been really fantastic being around other like-minded visual creative people who all have a passion and love for photography.
+"Well I think the thing for me, is, it’s just been really fantastic being around other like-minded visual creative people who all have a passion and love for photography.
 The whole experience has been about enjoying that same passion and love together.
-A lot of the conversations all through the day and in the evening talking about depth of field and shutter speed and apertures and looking at other people’s photos from other trips that they’ve done, I think having that theme across all four days has been really good, and what’s linked everyone together.
-On top of that, just being in such a beautiful, rugged natural environment.
+A lot of the conversations all through the day and in the evening talking about depth of field and shutter speed and apertures and looking at other people’s photos from other trips that they’ve done — I think having that theme across all four days has been really good and what’s linked everyone together.
+On top of that, just being in such a beautiful, rugged, natural environment.
 Everywhere you look it’s visual.
 It’s a new experience for me, it’s been good.
-For me, I’m quite rusty, I’ve put my camera down a long time ago and picked up my phone, and take photos with my phone all the time.
-It’s inspired me to get back into photography, even with all the post-processing work is a little bit ahead of where I’m at but it’s inspired me to go home after this and start looking into it more and following it up further, so that’s really good.
+For me, I’m quite rusty, I’d put my camera down a long time ago and picked up my phone, to take photos all the time.
+It’s inspired me to get back into photography, even with all the post-processing work which is a little bit ahead of where I’m at — but it’s inspired me to go home after this and start looking into it more and following it up further — so that’s really good.
 I’ve certainly picked up so many things along the way.
-I think everybody has inputted, the whole group together.
-I can go to anyone and if I have a question, people have been able to help, so it’s been good."
+I think everybody has added, the whole group together.
+I can go to anyone — and if I have a question — people have been able to help, so it’s been good."

 What were the boat trip high and lows?